slovke/All-in-Miner/README.md

    New version notification

-      NemosMiner will notify new version availability
+      All-in-Miner will notify new version availability
 *****